 Oregano is a member of the mint family, just like basil.
 It has a distinctive flavor with pepper and clove notes that are like those in basil.
 Unlike the other substitutes in this list, oregano is best used dry since the fresh leaves can be a little too pungent and aggressive.
 Use about half the amount of oregano that your recipe requires for holy basil and increase to taste.

 Rosemary is another member of the mint family that has a lot in common with holy basil.
 Not only is it highly aromatic, it can pair well with most of the other flavors that go into dishes requiring holy basil.
 Note that the pungency of rosemary means that you need less of it to provide the same level of flavor.
 Start with about a quarter of your recipe’s requirement for holy basil and increase if necessary.

 Fennel is not a mint, but it does offer a mild licorice flavor that can make it an effective substitute for holy basil.
-Fennel is often used as a vegetable rather than purely for flavoring dishes, which means that it can be an effective holy basil replacement in stir fries.
+Fennel is often used as a vegetable rather than purely for flavoring dishes, so it can be an effective holy basil replacement in stir-fries.

 - What’s A Good Thai Basil Substitute?
 What are your options if you have none in-house?

 - Lemon Basil Guide: Love citrusy undertones to herbs?
 You’ll want to know his basil type.